 The asteroid solvent technique involves continuous-flow chemistry, where combinations of solvents are mixed with asteroid material to obtain the metals contained inside.

-The process is intended to save large quantities of water with development of a technology promising to use less than 10 tonnes of water to extract one tonne of metal as opposed to the usual use of hundreds of tonnes of water for similar processes.
+The process is intended to save large quantities of water, with development of a technology promising to use less than 10 tonnes of water to extract one tonne of metal as opposed to the usual use of hundreds of tonnes of water for similar processes.

 According to the Adelaide researchers, the method can also take place in zero gravity and vacuum conditions, with capabilities currently being tested in-orbit as part of a partnership with the microgravity research and manufacturing company Space Tango.